IPS should have escape flags so that developers could ignore incorporations

 Currently IPS enforces incorporate dependencies, which can be unsuitable for developers.
 We need to introduce some "hidden" flag so that it ignored them.

-Updated by Nikola M. about 6 years ago
+Updated by Nikola M. almost 7 years ago

 - Status changed from New to Feedback

 Incorporate dependencies are actually there to ensure testing can do it's job and to restrain changes to those not invading already tested incorporations that are in production, before testing with updating components is done.

 Introducing such hidden flags could make distribution and versioning control impossible and would lead to unmaintainable mess of a distribution.

 Also that way teams of testers and developers could have their job ruined if someone else change something and they do not notice it, leading to inability to resolving bugs and undermining other people's work on other consolidations.